davidfmiller/rmr-fullscreen/README.md

 screen
 ======

-YUI 3 module for working with fullscreen
+YUI 3 module for working with elements' fullscreen API